Thagappansamy: Production

 Meera Jasmine had initially been signed by the production house to play the lead female role but backed out and Pooja was subsequently handed the role.
 Director Pa.
-Ranjith worked as an assistant director in this film.
+Ranjith worked as an assistant director in this film and played a cameo.
 Prashanth worked for the film in 2005 simultaneously with several other projects, including ventures such as Venkatesh's Petrol and Ramesh Selvan's Runway, both of which were subsequently shelved.
 By October 2005, it was reported that most of the film's shoot was over and that the team had shot scenes across Tiruchi, Karaikudi, Gingee, Thenkasi and Rajasthan.
 One of the songs was shot at Gingee Fort with 80 dancers, 10 elephants and 20 horses.
 A website run by Indiaglitz.com was launched for the film in April 2006, coinciding with Prashanth's 33rd birthday.

 Soundtrack

 The soundtrack was composed by Srikanth Deva, with lyrics written by Shiva Shanmugam.